The research on the Green family is in an attempt to discover who Frances Green is that married John Heaphy, in 1799, St. Munchins, COI, Limerick.

 Godfrey Green marries his second wife, and has the following children:

-vi Samuel Green (1667 - 1733), married Mary Blood in 1704, daughter of Thomas Bood of Kilnaboy Castle, Co.
+Samuel Green (1667 - 1733), married Mary Blood in 1704, daughter of Thomas Bood of Kilnaboy Castle, Co.
 Clare.
-One of their sons is Godfrey Green and is unknown if another son is John Green of Craige, Limerick (See Craige, above)
+One of their sons is Godfrey Green and is unknown if another son is John Green of Brickfield/Graige, Limerick (See Brickfield/Graige, above)

 1761 Limerick Poll Books